Nuclear program of Saudi Arabia: Allegations on Pakistan

 The western media outlets have widely speculated that Saudi Arabia had been a major investor of Pakistan's covert nuclear weapons program since 1974, a program founded by former prime minister Zulfikar Ali Bhutto.
 In early 1980s, President Zia-ul-Haq had allegedly told the Saudi dignitaries that "Our achievements are yours".
 In May 1998, the Saudi Arabia played a key role in stabilizing the country's economy when the decision was made to conduct the nuclear weapons testing in a view of balancing the act of power in South Asia.
 In June 1998, Prime minister Nawaz Sharif publicly thanked King Fahd doing his farewell visit to the Kingdom.
 In 1999, Prime minister Sharif approved the request of Saudi Minister of Defense Prince Sultan to visit the country's nuclear physics laboratories, which raised the concerns of nuclear proliferation.

 After this visit, the European diplomats and media have long suspected that "an agreement" exists between two nations in which Pakistan would sell Saudi Arabia a nuclear warhead if the security in the Persian Gulf deteriorate.
 These allegations have been sharply denied and refuted by both nations.
-In 2003, the American think tank, GlobalSecurity.org, reported that a secret understanding between two nations on selling a nuclear warhead has been reached in return for access to Saudi oil for Pakistan.

 In March 2006, the German magazine, Cicero, alleged that Saudi Arabia has been receiving assistance from Pakistan to acquire missiles with published satellite photos that revealed a missile silo with nuclear silos allegedly containing the Ghauri nuclear warheads in Al-Sulaiyil, south of the capital Riyadh, followed by another missile silo site in al-Watah.
 The Government of Pakistan has sharply denied the allegations in aiding Saudi Arabia in its nuclear ambitions.

 In 2013, the British Broadcasting Corporation (BBC), which used multiple past sources, again leveled allegations on Pakistan by providing the Saudis with the nuclear warhead with and various sources also telling the BBC Persian, regarding Saudi government belief that they are able to gain nuclear weapons at will.